CYCLE OF INCARCERATION

 Women In Recovery

 Women in Recovery (WIR) is an evidence-based alternative to incarceration program for women facing significant prison sentences in Tulsa County.
 The program, operated by Family and Children’s Services, includes more than a year of gender-specific, trauma-informed mental health and substance abuse treatment and comprehensive employment and family reunification services.
 WIR provides participants an opportunity to successfully return to their families and communities.
-Since 2009, WIR has helped more than 475 women and over 1,000 children.
+Since 2009, WIR has helped nearly 700 women and more than 1,400 children.

 Center for Employment Opportunities